-Wedding insurance is a type of event insurance that protects you from losses in certain situations involving the wedding day.
-These include unforeseen events caused by damage or injury at a wedding, extreme weather, problems with the venue or vendors, and certain circumstances that may prevent your wedding from occurring.
+Wedding insurance is a type of event insurance that protects you from losses in certain situations involving your wedding day.
+These include unforeseen events caused by damage or injury at a wedding, extreme weather, problems with the venue or vendors, and specific circumstances that may prevent your wedding from occurring.

-When you have spent a lot of time and money preparing for your wedding day, you may worry about how to protect that investment.
+You'll probably worry about protecting your investment when you've spent a lot of time and money preparing for your wedding day.
 Learn more about what wedding insurance is, what it covers, and how it works.

-Like other types of event insurance, wedding insurance is designed to protect you from a variety of potential losses associated with the big day.
-Broadly speaking, these generally fall under liability coverage or cancellation coverage.
+Like other types of event insurance, wedding insurance is designed to protect you from various potential losses associated with your big day.
+These events generally fall under liability coverage or cancellation coverage.